Lower & Middle School Faculty

 Antonio is a local Waldorf Alum and comes to SWS with a deep love and curiosity for Waldorf education and is eager to provide an excellent experience for all students in Extended Day.

-Fourth Grade Assistant Teacher
+Grade 5 Assistant Teacher & Practice Lesson Teacher

 Leena Beddawi